Foloso/MixSimulator/README.md

 - `capacity` : max water reservoir.

 `nb_employees * mean_salary` **can be used as a variable cost of the plant if you want to directly use other informations as variable cost.**

+### Demand and Variation datas
+There is also "DIR-TOAMASINA_concat.csv" about Consumption data (in kwh, more details in Demand.py) and "dataset_RI_Toamasina_variation_template.csv" about limits in variation of power plants load following (WIP).

+**If you have datasets of any region in the world that can be used to evaluate our model, please contact us.**

 ## Contact
 For questions and feedbacks related to the project, please send an email to r.andry.rasoanaivo@gmail.com or soloforahamefy@gmail.com or tokyandriaxel@gmail.com